OpenAMP/openamp-docs/demos/replicate_firmware.rst

 .. _replicate-firmware-linux-script:

-Replicate Firmware Host Script
+Replicate Firmware Main Script
 ==============================

-The host is responsible for loading the firmware and starting the remote processors by writing start and stop to /sys/class/remoteproc/remoteproc0 and /sys/class/remoteproc/remoteproc1 alternately.
+The main controller is responsible for loading the firmware and starting the remote processors by writing start and stop to /sys/class/remoteproc/remoteproc0 and /sys/class/remoteproc/remoteproc1 alternately.

 The same firmware is loaded, and this is made possible as the system uses `Tightly Coupled Memory <https://docs.amd.com/r/en-US/ug1085-zynq-ultrascale-trm/Tightly-Coupled-Memory-Functional-Description>`_, so each processor is assigned its own bank of memory.

 The scripts is available in the :ref:`Demo Docker Images<docker-images-label>` as demo3.

-Replicate Firmware Host Configuration
+Replicate Firmware Main Configuration
 =====================================

 The remoteproc configuration binding `cluster-mode <https://github.com/torvalds/linux/blob/master/Documentation/devicetree/bindings/remoteproc/xlnx%2Czynqmp-r5fss.yaml#L37>`_ is set to 0 for split-mode as per the `system reference implementation <https://github.com/OpenAMP/openamp-system-reference/blob/main/examples/linux/dts/xilinx/zynqmp-split.dtso>`_.